krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
+= 2025.04.01     - version 1.8.2 =
+* Fix            - Addressed various deprecation warnings.
+* Tweak          - Added a GitHub action for deploying to zip-file.

 = 2024.11.18     - version 1.8.1 =
 * Tweak          - Updated the Briqpay logo in the settings page.